ambientkit/ambientkit.github.io/docs/cli/amb.md

 # amb

-Ambient has a CLI app called [`amb`](https://github.com/ambientkit/amb) that allows you to create new projects and interact with running applications.
+Ambient has a CLI app called [`amb`](https://github.com/ambientkit/amb) that allows you to create new projects and interact with running apps.

 Build the Ambient interactive CLI (amb) in the current folder.